vseryakov/backendjs/README.md

     app.configureWeb = function(options, callback)
     {
         api.app.get('/some/api/endpoint', function(req, res) {
-          // to return an error
+          // to return an error, the message will be translated with internal i18n module if locales
-          api.sendReply(res, err);
+          // are loaded and the request requires it api.sendReply(res, err);
-          // or with custom status and message api.sendReply(res, 404, res.__("not found"))
+          // or with custom status and message, explicitely translated api.sendReply(res, 404, res.__("not found"));

           // with config check
           if (app.intArg > 5) ...
           if (app.listArg.indexOf(req.query.name) > -1) ...

-          // to send data back
-          api.sendJSON(req, err, data);
+          // to send data back with optional postprocessing hooks api.sendJSON(req, err, data);
           // or simply
-          res.json(data)
+          res.json(data);
         });
         ...
         callback();